conceptcartography/conceptcartography/docs/concepts/linguistic-epistemic-injustice.md

 examples:
-- description: Academic migrants. "despite their philosophical competence and sincerity, they are exposed to undue credibility or intelligibility deficits in AAAP because of biases that interfere with credibility or intelligibility allocations." ([Catala, 2022, p.
-331])
+- description: Academic migrants. "despite their philosophical competence and sincerity, they are exposed to undue credibility or intelligibility deficits in AAAP because of biases that interfere with credibility or intelligibility allocations."
+(Catala, 2022, p.
+331)
-  year: '2022'
 relations:
 - type: type of
   target: epistemic injustice